Johnny Kastl

-Johnny Kastl is an American lawyer and former actor, perhaps best known for his role as Dr. Doug Murphy on the medical comedy Scrubs.
-He made cameo appearances in several Hollywood productions and played other parts on television, including the role of Todd Jaracki on The Beast.
+Johnny Kastl is an American lawyer and former actor, perhaps best known for his recurring role as Dr. Doug Murphy on the medical comedy Scrubs (2001–2009).
+He made cameo appearances in several Hollywood productions and played other parts on television, including the role of Todd Jaracki on The Beast (2009).

 Early life

 Born in Oklahoma and raised in Texas, he attended Washington University in St. Louis, where he double-majored in Biology and Drama.
 He acted in many plays and was a co-founder and active member of a student sketch comedy group called "The Kaktabulz".